adobe/project-card-release-automation/presentation/presentation.md

 ### Problem
 It's easy enough using Github actions to trigger a build and release when a PR is merged, but what version number should be used?

-This is a decision that is answered manually by the development team.
-For example, the development team decides that the next release will be a minor release.
-They decide when to start releasing "alpha" versions, when to start releasing "beta" versions, and when to push the release without prerelease qualifiers.
+These are a decision that are answered manually by the development team.
+* Is the next release major, minor, or patch?
+* When to start releasing "alpha" and "beta" versions?
+* When to push the final release?

 ### Solution
 Github has a good deal of project management functionality.
 Project Boards can keep track of each release version as it progresses from "alpha", to "beta", and then to the final release.